How does a Tens Unit work?

 “The more common approach to treating pain is to use drugs, but there are many other treatments that can be used to help relieve pain.
 Often, treating the underlying cause eliminates or minimizes the pain.
 For example: Setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.”

-“Applying cold or hot compresses, often help.”
+“Applying cold or hot compresses often helps.”

 “Some other treatments include ultrasound, which provides deep heating and may relieve the pain of torn or damaged muscles and inflamed ligaments.
-Some people find pain relief by using a (TENS), transcutaneous electrical nerve stimulation unit, which brings a gentle electric current when applied to the skins surface, relieves pain.”
+Some people find pain relief by using a (TENS), transcutaneous electrical nerve stimulation unit, which brings a gentle electric current when applied to the skin’s surface, relieves pain.”

 “In this technique, large surface electrodes are taped to the skin to stimulate the underlying nerves that supply the painful area.
 Under the patient’s control, the current is gradually increased until a tingling is felt.
-The stimulus is provided by a small hand-held box, and the patient is in complete control after an (initial training) period.
+The stimulus is provided by a small hand-held box, and the patient is in complete control after an initial training period.
 This technique is widely used in the United States and Europe for localized pains, for postoperative pain, and during labor.”

 3. About Pain